emerconnelly/kube-alicious/README.md

 # Kube-alicious

-Definition: make them pods go loco.
+Definition: make the pods go loco.

 > [!NOTE]
 > All examples are biased toward my environments and budget.